5 Key Success Factors for BrightWork Deployments

 This may mean expanding process capabilities to include formal risk management or cost management along with developing and managing project plans and executing schedules.
 It may be focused on expansion to additional roles in the process like having project team members manage and update their own assignments in BrightWork.

-This relieves the project manager of having to update progress manually and focusing “managing the ongoing project”.
+This relieves the project manager of having to update progress manually and focusing on “managing the ongoing project”.
 It will all depend on what is important to your organization and your process maturity objectives.

 Doing the deployment in iterations allows your organization to assimilate and use the tool more efficiently.
-Users will not be overwhelmed by having to incorporate a “new tool” in their daily routine.
+Users will not be overwhelmed by having to incorporate a “new tool” into their daily routine.
 It will be a natural progression at a pace they can handle.